-The city entered into an agreement with Advanced Disposal Services several years ago to "franchise" the city's collection and disposal of residential, commercial and institutional waste.
-The service is paid for by the city through tax dollars with the goal of providing a consistent, reliable and cost-effective waste management and recycling service to the businesses and residents of the city.
+The city entered into an agreement with Advanced Disposal Services several years ago to "franchise" the city's collection and disposal of residential, commercial and institutional waste as well as recycling services.
+The service level options and costs are negotiated by the city and city staff provide customer service oversight to ensure consistent and reliable service.
+The cost is paid directly by the customer.